shyanyong/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# BayMeds User Guide
+# BayMeds v.2103 User Guide

-BayMeds v.2103 is a **desktop application for managing your medications**.
+BayMeds v.2103, (a.k.a BayMeds), is a **desktop application for managing your medications**.
 While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).
-If you can type fast, BayMeds can get your contact management tasks done faster than traditional GUI apps.
+If you like to type fast, BayMeds can get your medication management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />